 - Adult overseas expeditions, consisting of an extended trek, up to a maximum of 6500m, lasting up to 21 days, a cultural experience and the opportunity to contribute financially to a community project.
 My days of going to 6000m+ are gone.

 - UK based expeditions, which follow long distance trails.
 These usually last up to 9 days and have the additional attraction of raising money for charity.

 A training programme designed to help with team building, fitness and general preparation precedes all trips and expeditions.

 My aim is to give everybody a lifetime experience and for the maximum number, within a group, to achieve the targets for their expedition.
 I have twenty years’ experience of leading expeditions.
 Over 700 people, young and not so young, have travelled with me on 30 expeditions.

-In the UK I have a number of long distance trails to my credit including Wainwright’s Coast to Coast, the alternative Coast to Coast (Lindisfarne – Ravenglass), The Lakeland Round, Holyhead – St David’s, the Pembrokeshire Coast Path, John O’Groats – Lands End (as a relay), the Wye Valley Trail and most recently the North Cotswold Diamond Way and most recently Hadrian’s Wall, the Dales Way, St Cuthbert’s Way and most recently the Wessex Ridgeway.
+In the UK I have a number of long distance trails to my credit including Wainwright’s Coast to Coast, the alternative Coast to Coast (Lindisfarne – Ravenglass), The Lakeland Round, Holyhead – St David’s, the Pembrokeshire Coast Path, John O’Groats – Lands End (as a relay), the Wye Valley Trail, the North Cotswold Diamond Way and most recently Hadrian’s Wall, the Dales Way, St Cuthbert’s Way and most recently the Wessex Ridgeway.